FlightControl-User/x16-flash/README.md

 Load the program and run it, follow a small guide as described below.

   1. DOS "CD:folder" - Optionally ensure that you navigate to the right folder on the SDcard where you copied all the files using DOS "CD:folder" commands.
-  2. LOAD "FLASH-CX16.PRG",8
+  2. LOAD "CX16-UPDATE.PRG",8
   3. RUN

-The flashing program will first identify each ROM that is able to be flashed on the board and on the cardridge.
-Any ROM that is either not identified or not reachable will be shown as inactive and will be skipped.

-The identified ROMs for flashing will be flashed from the highest ROM# number to the lowest ROM number.
-The last ROM that is considered for flashing is the on-board ROM.

-The reason why this sequence was chosen, is to ensure that the program has the ROM routines available for allowing the user to view the flashing results and press the keyboard to continue the process.

-Once the onboard ROM has been flashed, the program will automatically reset.

-Please find in more details this sequence explained visually, with an explanation of the screens and the meaning of the symbols/colors.
+The update utility will walk you through the update process in a very user friendly way.
+At first 2 introduction screens are shown.
+Once those screens have been read and understood, the actual update process can commence.
+The update utility detects each chipset and its properties.
+It will read each file, and will verify the contents of the file in terms of file presence, file size and contents.
+Once these checks are executed and everything is fine, the update process can proceed for the identified Commander X16 components to be updated.
+And finally, a debriefing screen is shown with the result of the update process.
+Depending on the type of components updated, different reboot actions will take place.

+Please find below a detailed description of the complete process.

 ### 3.1.
-ROM identification
+Introduction and briefing screens

+You will see a first screen, which introduces the update process.
+The top shows the title of the utility.
+Below are all the possible components shown that this update utility supports.
+Above each component, a led is shown that will light up in different colors indicating the status of the upgrade progress.

+Below the components is an overview shown of each chipset and its properties.
+Totally on the right of each line will show a short indication with additional information or issue, or even an error situation with the component during the process.

+In the middle of the screen are two lines shown that indicate the step of the overall flow of thee update process and an action line or additional information of the update action in progress.

+And at the bottom is an information pane, that shows additional textual or graphical information of the update action awaiting or being executed.

+Please read carefully the text at the bottom panel of the screen, and press SPACE to continue ...

+A second screen appears, which indicates the color schema used to indicate the update status of each component on your Commander X16 main board and/or your ISA expansion cardridge board.
+Press SPACE to continue.

+### 3.2.
+Component detection

-Once the flashing program is started, it will first attempt to identify which ROMs are "flashable".
-You see 8 ROM chips with the left chip the on-board ROM chip and the most right chip the ROM#7, which would be the right most chip on the cardridge.
+Next, the update utility detects which components are upgradable.
+The Commander X16 main board SMC, VERA and main ROM chip are detected, together with the remaining 7 ROM chips (the most right chip is ROM#7), which would be the right most chip on the ISA expansion cardridge.

 <img width="642" alt="FLASH-START" src="https://user-images.githubusercontent.com/13690775/225111270-385066a4-1b71-473f-8647-0c15f8c49da3.png">

-Each ROM detected will be highlighted with a WHITE led.
-The ROM capacity is shown in KB and the manufacturer ID and device ID are shown (for your information).

-Other ROM slots that could not be detected are highlighed with a BLACH led.
+Each component detected will be highlighted with a Detected status and a WHITE led.
+The capacity of each detected ROM is shown in KBytes.
+Other components that are not detected are highlighed with a None staus and a BLACK led.
 These ROMs won't be considered for flashing.

-Note that ROMs that can be flashed, but which don't have the jumper pins closed, won't be detected and will be skipped!
+Note again, that ROMs that can be flashed, but which don't have the jumper pins closed, won't be detected and will be skipped!

-The user us requested to press a key to start the flashing procedure.

 For each flashable ROM, the program will look for a related ROM[N].BIN file.